riggles1/GunconDuino-With-Screen-Flash/README.md

 (Joystick mode is for positional-analog gun games rather than light ones, remember to enable the Hold-XY mode (toggle) for continous shots to work, still sends mouse clicks for buttons).

 Disable/re-enable the GunconDuino: Press A+B+Trigger to disable the GunconDuino (unsticks mouse controls, allows you to use a regular mouse again).
-Press Trigger again to re-enable.
+Press Trigger again to re-enable mouse mode, or press the A-button to enable joystick mode instead.

 XY-Freeze (toggle): Hold "A + B" for 2 seconds to toggle infinite XY-Freeze.
 This freezes the last-seen XY coordinates (useful for games that require continuous shooting or are IR-based).